mattlianje/etl4s/README.md

 ## Handling Failures
-**etl4s** comes with 2 methods you can use to handle failures out of the box:
+**etl4s** comes with 2 methods you can use to handle failures on a Node or Pipeline out of the box:

 #### `withRetry`
-Give retry capability to a Node or Pipeline using the built-in `RetryConfig`:
+Give retry capability using the built-in `RetryConfig`:
 ```scala
 val riskyTransformWithRetry = Transform[Int, String] { n =>
     var attempts = 0